andreashandel/flowdiagramr/auxiliary/Thoughts and ToDo.md

 * Moved this from vignette A: **NEED TO CHECK THAT DESCRIPTION REGARDING MODEL_LIST SPECIFICATION IS 1) CORRECT, 2) AGREES WITH HELP CONTENT 3) CHECK_MODEL_LIST CHECKS VALIDITY OF ALL THAT.** As discussed, should be combined with modelbuilder to not duplicate checking code.

-* Need to make sure convert_from_modelbuilder function is updated to provide the new output as model_list and model_settings (with varnames placed in model_Settings)
+* convert_from_modelbuilder function has been updated to provide the new output as list with elements model_list and model_settings.
+This will require adjustments of modelbuilder code when using flowdiagramr to show diagrams in modelbuilder.

 * For CRAN submission, we want no errors/warning/notes.
 To prevent "Undefined global functions or variables", message, mostly caused by ggplot2 code, need to one of dplyr/rlang or utils::globalVariables.
 See e.g. here: